dapphub/colony-review/REVIEW.md

 with [requirement #1](#req1).
 It uses a few lines of inline assembly, but is otherwise straightforward.
 It does not appear to pose any problems.

+This contract uses `delegatecall`, which is subject to a recent bug in the Solidity compiler: `DelegateCallReturnValue`. **As a precaution we strongly recommend deploying the production contracts with solc v0.4.15 or later**.

 ## Token.sol